 We wrote a script and she practiced with me from across the table.
 That part was counterintuitive to her—why would you talk to someone about your problem of not talking?
 But then we discussed that teachers are people who are there to help.
 They've already told her parents their concerns, so maybe if they knew she is working on speaking up in class they would make it easier for her to practice.
 That sounds easy, but with social anxiety, it is not easy at all.

-She needed to feel comfortable enough practicing what she wanted to tell her teachers inside of the treatment room before doing it at school.
+She needed to feel comfortable enough practicing what she wanted to tell her teachers inside of the therapy room before doing it at school.
 So that meant reading the statement that she wrote.
 I helped her form the statement in her own words (I think that's important) while at the table.
 But then I had her stand up and practice.
 Next, I had her move further away and approach me to get my attention before she read it.
 At that point she said, “Why do I have to do this?
 I already know the words.
 Why do I have to practice this?”
 I replied, “So that you practice what to do with your body because communication is not just words—it’s a whole body experience.”

 She started on the other side of the room, then would walk up to me and say what she had to say.
 Then she would start outside the door, go through the door, walk up to me, and make her statement.
 After that she would start off down the hall, walk through the door, and come up to me to say the same thing.
 She noted that at first it felt pretty awkward, but the more she did it the more she internalized the pattern.
 With social anxiety, this method is well-known as part of treatment.
 My Aha! around this (and something I've been working on for years with all my students) is when practicing it is not good enough to just walk across the room.
 Instead, it’s best to actually begin outside or down the hall and walk through the door to really embody the movement of initiation—the physicality of communication as well as the language.